jimbateson/jamesbateson.co.uk/src/articles/accessibility-for-content-editors.md

 ---
 layout: layouts/post.njk
-title: Accessibility for content editors
+title: Accessibility for content authors
 metaTitle: Accessibility for content authors
 metaDesc: How can we ensure that accessibility good practices are understood and passed onto content editors.